Are you a

 If you are trapped paying a high rate of interest on your mortgage and are unable to re-mortgage, you may be entitled to join the claim.
 Register your application to join the claim here.

-Borrowers who are unable to re-mortgage have no choice but to pay the high rates set by their lender or face losing their home.
-They are known as ‘Mortgage Prisoners’.
-There were, and are, hundreds of thousands of Mortgage Prisoners in the UK.
+Borrowers who were unable to re-mortgage had no choice but to pay the high rates set by their inactive lender or face losing their home.
+For this reason they are known as ‘Mortgage Prisoners’.
+There are hundreds of thousands of Mortgage Prisoners in the UK.